From Bangkok to Koh Samui: Best Ways to Get There

 What is the best way to get from Bangkok to Koh Samui?

-Keep your flight!
-I’m getting the overnight train.
-However, the flight might be a great option for you if you’re on a short holiday and are a little strapped for time.
+You may want to get the bus or train as a cheaper option compared to a flight.
+However, the flight might be an option for you if you’re on a short holiday and are a little strapped for time.
 In this case, a Koh Samui from Bangkok flight will be a good idea.
 I will discuss the Bangkok flights soon.

-You will receive email confirmation and on the day of you train ride, you will have to pick your tickets up from the goAsia office facing Hua lamphong train station.
+You will receive an email confirmation and on the day of your train ride, you will have to pick your tickets up from the goAsia office facing Hua amonglamphong train station.

 Train from Bangkok to Koh Samui Tips